GriffinCostello/EvolutionSim/README.md

 - Mating calls: organisms can detect nearby potential mates within a radius.
 - Shared 2D world environment for all organisms using SimPy for concurrent simulation.
 - Added reproduction functionality where organisms can create offspring with inherited traits.
-- Food regrows every 10 ticks

-## Short Term PLans
-- Have animals search for food with best nutritional value
-- Track plant generation for evolutional purposes
-- Have animals spread food seeds from the food eaten
+- Food is regrown by animals eating and spreading seeds

 ## Future Plans
 - Evolutionary dynamics and population growth.